How to create an award winning garden

 Take Care When Designing Your Plant Arrangements

 Colour, texture, form, composition and overall visual impact of the planting

 When you are selecting your plants and floral arrangements in your garden, think about how it will look once the flowers have bloomed.
 What colours work together?
 Will there be plants adjacent to each other that are drastically different in size when fully grown?
 These are the types of questions that you need to ask yourself when thinking about these garden criteria.

 Make Your Plant Associations Relevant To The Garden Theme/ Plan

 Relevance, species and cultural significance appropriate to the design and brief

-This is something that not many think about, but is a crucial factor.
-Keep in mind that your garden must have a theme which makes sense and each element must be associated to that theme.
+This is something that not many think about but is a crucial factor.
+Keep in mind that your garden must have a theme which makes sense and each element must be associated with that theme.
 You can be creative with this to a certain extent but do not make these connections too loose or you will risk the whole showpiece not making sense.

 Is the quality, health and density of planting appropriate for this garden?

 It is important to get the balance right when considering the number of plants relevant to the size of your garden.
 Of course, the amount of plants means nothing if they are not in good health.
 Make sure you research the species you are growing and study the best methods to grow them.
 Think about the planting time, planting mixture and food that you want to give each species leading up to the competition.